apache/sling-site/src/main/jbake/content/documentation/bundles/accessing-filesystem-resources-extensions-fsresource.md

 The mode maps an maven project containing an expanded content package which uses the [Jackrabbit FileVault XML layout][vaultfs] in the running Sling instance.
 The existing of a filter file `META-INF/vault/filter.xml` is mandatory.

-This mode is best use together with the [Maven Sling Plugin][maven-sling-plugin], which automatically creates the appropriate File System Resource Provider configurations.
+This mode is best use together with the [Maven Sling Plugin][sling-maven-plugin], which automatically creates the appropriate File System Resource Provider configurations.
 For each path defined in the filter.xml one mapping configuration is created.
 The include/exclude definitions are respected as well.

 Usage - register the appropriate mappings: